 - banning the sale of new diesel and petrol cars by 2035 and aiming to increase the sale of ultra-low emission vehicles by at least 50%

-- reducing emission from HGVs and road freight by introducing a voluntary reduction commitment and working with industry to identify the most viable technological options for low emission HGVs
+- reducing emissions from HGVs and road freight by introducing a voluntary reduction commitment and working with industry to identify the most viable technological options for low-emission HGVs

 - bringing the deadline for phasing out coal forward to 2024